COFFEE MARKET IN GREECE

 Athens Coffee Festival

-Since Turkish coffee was first introduced to the public (which was renamed Greek in the 1960s) until today that has been “benchmarked” by espresso and other coffee blends, the relation between Greek consumers and coffee grows stronger every year, every day… It is remarkable that during the period of the great economic crisis the number of cafés that opened was really impressive and the coffee brands saw their sales to skyrocketing.
-From 2015, when the 1st ATHENS COFFEE FESTIVAL took place, major Greek and international coffee brands are presenting products and services to professionals who are looking to upgrade their product and consumers who want to live a new, different experience related to coffee either at a coffee shop or at home.
+Since Turkish coffee was first introduced to the public (which was renamed Greek in the 1960s) until today that has been “benchmarked” by espresso and other coffee blends, the relation between Greek consumers and coffee grows stronger every year, every day… It is remarkable that during the period of the greek economic crisis the number of cafés that opened was really impressive and the coffee brands saw their sales skyrocketing.

 The coffee market in Greece